mailjet/api-documentation/guides/_send-api.md

 ```

-If you need to add trackings parameters in all your URLS in one simple way in your message, Send API offers the <code>URLTags</code> property.
-This solution will be perfect for passing UTM parameters for your traffic analytics in a easy way without having to modify every single URLs in your message yourself.
+If you need to add tracking parameters in all your URLS in one simple way in your message, Send API offers the <code>URLTags</code> property.
+This solution will be perfect for passing UTM parameters for your traffic analytics in a easy way, without having to modify every single URLs in your message yourself.

 You just need to provide the query part between the first "?" character and "#" character.

-So if you want to have a URL of this format: <code>http://www.example.com?param1=1&param2=2</code>
+So if you want to have a URL in this format: <code>http://www.example.com?param1=1&param2=2</code>

 You will just need to specify : <code>"URLTags":"param1=1&param2=2"</code>

 In your HTMLPart or template, you will only need to specify the href <code>http://www.example.com</code>.

-Mailjet will add the parameters in all the url of your message before adding the Mailjet click tracking and sending the message.
+Mailjet will add the parameters in all of the URLs in your message, before adding the Mailjet click tracking and sending the message.
 The URLs in your click statistics will include the URLTags provided.

 <aside class="notice">
-NOTICE: The string provided need to be properly encoded (ie : <code>space</code> becomes <code>%20</code>, <code>"</code> becomes <code>%22</code> ... ) see more information <a href="https://en.wikipedia.org/wiki/Percent-encoding" target="_blank">here</a>
+NOTICE: The string provided needs to be properly encoded (ie : <code>space</code> becomes <code>%20</code>, <code>"</code> becomes <code>%22</code> ... ) see more information <a href="https://en.wikipedia.org/wiki/Percent-encoding" target="_blank">here</a>
 </aside>

-##Sandbox Mode
+## Sandbox Mode

 ```php
 <?php